Helldriver

-Synopsis
+Plot

-A girl named Kika and her father hide from her mother, Rikka, who has gone insane and resorted to cannibalism, as well as her uncle, Yasushi, who aids his sister in her crimes.
-They find the two hiding in an abandoned town and incinerate Kika's father to death.
-Before the homicidal siblings can kill Kika, a meteorite falls from the sky inexplicably and hits Rikka, punching through her and destroying her heart.
-In her last breath, Rikka rips out Kika's heart and puts it in her chest.
-Immediately after, an unknown substance encases the two, putting them in cocoon-like states.
-Black ash emits from Rikka and eventually covers the northern half of Japan.
-People who inhale the ash are turned into bloodthirsty zombies.
-In an effort to contain the infection, a large wall is erected, dividing Japan in two, keeping the zombies north while most of the uninfected population remains south.
+Siblings Rikka and Yasushi, who had turned into insane cannibals, pursue Rikka's daughter Kika, who is on the run with her father.
+The murderous duo corners and burns Kika's father to death.
+Suddenly, a meteorite punches a hole through Rikka, obliterating her heart.
+Still alive, Rikka replaces her heart by ripping out her daughter's heart.
+Immediately, an unknown substance encases the two, putting them in cocoon-like states.
+Black ash emits from Rikka and eventually covers the northern half of Japan, turning people into bloodthirsty zombies.
+To contain the infection, the government builds a large wall dividing Japan in two, protecting the humans in the south.

-One year later, Kika is freed from her cocoon-like state and awakens when an artificial heart is put inside her chest to keep her alive.
+One year later, Kika is freed from her cocoon-like state and awakens with an artificial heart inside her chest.
 Having been dropped off at the wall, several zombies approach her.
-With a chainsaw-like katana that shares the power source with her heart, she fights and quickly kills the zombies by severing the horns on their foreheads.
-Kika rescues a man named Taku and his mute companion, whom he calls No-Name because he does not know her real name.
-The two collect the zombies' horns, which can be turned into a drug and sell them on the black market in order to get some money to manage to live while fighting zombies.
-When she sleeps, Kika is woken by pain in her chest, as Rikka is freed from the cocoon and declares herself "queen" of the zombies, and begins commanding them to attack people and places.
-Some time later, Kika, Taku, and No-name are arrested while attempting to deal the zombie horns, as the horns, other than being drugs, contain a volatile and explosive substance.
+With a chainsword that shares the power source with her heart, she quickly kills the zombies by severing the horns on their foreheads.
+Later, as Rikka emerges from the cocoon, and begins commanding zombies as their "queen," Kika's chest flares with pain.

+Kika rescues a man named Taku and his mute companion, whom he calls No-Name.
+Taku and No-Name collect the zombies' horns, which can be turned into a drug and sold on the black market.
+Sometime later, the three are arrested for selling the zombie horns, which also contain a volatile substance.